-You create one user at a time.
+You create one local user at a time in the Workspace ONE Access service.
 When you add the user, you select the local directory that is configured with the local user attributes to use and the domain that the user signs in to.

 In addition to adding user information, you select the user role, either as user or admin.
 The admin role allows the user to access the administration console to manage the Workspace ONE Access services.

 - Local directory created

 - User attributes that are required selected in the local directory User Attributes page

 - Password policies configured

 - SMTP server configured in the Appliance Settings tab to send an email notification to newly created local users

 - In the Workspace ONE Access console Users & Groups tab, click Add User.

 - In the Add a user page, select the local directory for this user.